Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## AI Trainer

 AI trainer battle can yield up to `30` pokecoins.
-The professor rewards you with `5` pokecoins per Pokémon upon winning every battle.
+The professor rewards you with `5` pokecoins per Pokémon upon winning.
+The difficulty level of AI battles is determined by the max leveled Pokémon in the party.

 ## Amulet Coin